andrewbaxter/spaghettinuum/readme.md

 - Local (a file on your computer)
 - Card (a PCSC/GPG smart card)

-To create a local identity, do `spagh_cli new-local-identity me.ident`.
+To create a local identity, do `spagh-cli new-local-identity me.ident`.
 It will save the identity and secret in the file, and print out the identity.
 Anyone who has this file can publish under the identity, so be careful with it.

 To use a card identity, with a Yubikey straight out of the extruder